atarr3/campvideo-data/README.md

 -  ``tables``: Raw text files showing confusion matrices corresponding to tables in the paper.

 ## Data
-There are two datasets used in this study: the collection of YouTube videos in MP4 format, and the human labels provided by WMP.
+Replication uses two different datasets. [feature extraction](#Feature-Extraction) requires the collection of YouTube videos in MP4 format, while [validation](#Validation) requires the human-coded labels provided by WMP.
 Unfortunately, neither of these datasets can be provided publicly.

 ## Validation